LiaScript/liascript.github.com/content/english/blog/promoting-your-content.md

 draft: false
 author: André Dietrich
 image: "/images/post/Gallery_at_Brussels.jpg"
-categories: ["Examples", "Community"]
+categories:
+    - Community
+    - Article
-tags: ["LiaScript", "Feature"]
+tags:
+    - LiaScript
+    - Sharing
+    - Feature

 description: How to promote your LiaScript content and make it more visible to a wider audience.
 Learn how to add meta-information, badges, and social previews to your content.
 ---